-The Rev. Gay Clark Jennings was elected president of the House of Deputies by her peers at the 77th General Convention of the Episcopal Church in 2012, and at the 78th General Convention in 2015, she was reelected by acclamation.
+The Rev. Gay Clark Jennings was elected president of the House of Deputies by her peers at the 77th General Convention of The Episcopal Church in 2012, and was unopposed for reelection in 2015 and 2018.
 She is the first ordained woman to hold the position.

-Gay, ordained in 1979, is a nine-time deputy from the Diocese of Ohio.
-She is also the Episcopal Church’s clergy representative to the Anglican Consultative Council.
+Gay, ordained in 1979, was a 10-time deputy from the Episcopal Diocese of Ohio.
 She previously served for 17 years as canon to the ordinary in the Diocese of Ohio and for nine years as associate director of CREDO Institute Inc., a church wellness program.

-Prior to serving as president, Gay served on the Executive Council of the Episcopal Church from 2006-2012 and held many elected and appointed leadership positions, including chairing the General Convention legislative committees on Structure, World Mission, Communications, and Canons.
-She is a founding steering committee member of the Chicago Consultation, which supports the full inclusion of gay, lesbian, bisexual and transgender Christians.
+Prior to serving as president, Gay served on the Executive Council of The Episcopal Church from 2006-2012 and held many elected and appointed leadership positions, including chairing the General Convention legislative committees on Structure, World Mission, Communications, and Canons.
+She was a founding steering committee member of the Chicago Consultation, which supported the full inclusion of gay, lesbian, bisexual, and transgender Christians.

-Gay is a graduate of Colgate University and Episcopal Divinity School and has received honorary doctorates from both institutions.
-She lives in Sagamore Hills, Ohio (outside Cleveland) with her husband, Albert, who has been a parish priest for 36 years.
-They have been married for those same 36 years.
+Gay is a graduate of Colgate University and Episcopal Divinity School and has received honorary doctorates from both institutions as well as from Church Divinity School of the Pacific.
+She lives in Sagamore Hills, Ohio (outside Cleveland), with her husband, Albert, who has been a parish priest for 46 years.
+They have been married for those same 46 years.
 Their son, Sam, lives nearby and is a sound engineer.
 Their beloved daughter, Lee, died in 2010.